-Dry wells are small excavated pits, backfilled with aggregate, and used to infiltrate uncontaminated runoff from non-metal roofs or metal roofs located outside the Zone II or Interim Wellhead Protection Area of a public water supply and outside an industrial site.
-Do not use dry wells to infiltrate any runoff that could be significantly contaminated with sediment and other pollutants.
-Never use dry wells to infiltrate runoff from land uses with higher potential pollutant loads, including parking lot runoff.
+Dry wells are small excavated pits, backfilled with aggregate, and used to infiltrate uncontaminated runoff from non-metal roofs or metal roofs located outside the Zone II or Interim Wellhead Protection Area of a Public Water Supply and outside an industrial site.

-Advantages/Benefits:
+Advantages/Benefits

-Applicable for runoff from non-metal roofs and metal roofs located outside of the Zone IIs or IWPA of a public water supply, and outside industrial sites
+Applicable for runoff from non-metal roofs and metal roofs located outside of the Zone IIs or IWPA of a Public Water Supply, and outside industrial sites

 Can reduce the size and cost of downstream SCMs and/or storm drains.